CarolLuca/LegalNERo/README.md

     print([(ent.text, ent.label_) for ent in doc.ents])
 ```
 ### How pipelines work
-spaCy makes it very easy to create your own pipelines consisting of reusable components – this includes spaCy’s default tagger, parser and entity recognizer, but also your own custom processing functions.
-A pipeline component can be added to an already existing nlp object, specified when initializing a Language class, or defined within a model package.
+spaCy makes it very easy to create your pipelines consisting of reusable components – this includes spaCy’s default tagger, parser and entity recognizer, but also your own custom processing functions.
+A pipeline component can be added to an already existing NLP object, specified when initializing a Language class or defined within a model package.

 When you load a model, spaCy first consults the model’s meta.json.
 The meta typically includes the model details, the ID of a language class, and an optional list of pipeline components. spaCy then does the following: